opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

 * `boot_index` - (Optional) The boot index of the volume.
 It defaults to 0.
     Changing this creates a new server.

 * `destination_type` - (Optional) The type that gets created.
-Possible values are "volume" and "local".
+Currently only support "volume".
 Changing this creates a new server.

 * `delete_on_termination` - (Optional) Delete the volume / block device upon
     termination of the instance.
 Defaults to false.
 Changing this creates a